Client Success Stories – Dave & Karen

 - The grandchildren have locked in their insurability at a young age, regardless of what may happen with their health in the future.

 Dave & Karen came to First Oak in a good situation financially, but they had key objectives they wanted to accomplish, and we were able to do just that.
-Legacy-building is a profound concept and knowing they are setting up their grandchildren for the totality of their lives, all while lowering their eventual tax bill, was a concept that Dave & Karen could not have been happier with.
+Legacy building is a profound strategy and knowing they are setting up their grandchildren for the totality of their lives, all while lowering their eventual tax bill, was a concept that Dave & Karen could not have been happier with.

 DISCLAIMER: client names have been changed to protect their identity.